 I Just Don’t Understand!
 What Is A Director’s Loan Account?

 If you are a company director, you can only take money out of your Limited Company at certain times.
-In order to keep tabs on how much the company owes you, or how much you owe the company, you must keep a list of money in and out called a “Director’s Loan Account”.
-This is called a loan account even if the company owes you money, and not the other way around.
+In order to keep tabs on how much the company owes you, or how much you owe the company, you must keep a list of money in and out.
+This is called a “Director’s Loan Account” (DLA).
+It’s called a loan account even if the company owes you money, and not the other way around.

 This is purely a paper exercise – there is not an actual bank account of money.
 But due to the rules around borrowing money from your Limited company, it is a legal requirement that this record is kept.

-Every time Andy buys something for the business out of his money or on his personal credit card, we write in the IOU book that the business owes him that money.
+Every time Andy buys something for the business out of his money, we write in the IOU book that the business owes him that money.

-- If a dividend is issued and the director is a shareholder, he can have the money credited to his Director’s Loan Account, and he can take the money out later.
+- If a dividend is issued and the director is a shareholder, he can have the money credited to his Director’s Loan Account, so he can take it out later.

 - If the director is paid a salary, but does not want to take the money immediately, that can also be added to his account.